adammark/Markup.js/README.md

 ## Compatibility

-Tested in recent versions of Chrome, Safari, Firefox and various mobile WebKit implementations.
-Not compatible with older versions of Internet Explorer.
+Markup.js is compatible with Chrome, Safari, Firefox, Internet Explorer 9, Node.js, and various mobile WebKit browsers.
+Please [submit an issue][2] to report incompatibilities or other bugs.

 ## License